halsk/profile/README_en.md

 ## Profile

 ```
 Hal Seki has been working as a Geo Developer since 2002.
-He is a CEO of Georepublic Japan, which is providing location based system consulting/developing services, as well as a representative of Code for Japan.
+He is a Founder and Representative of Code for Japan, which is one of the biggest civic tech community in Japan.
+Also, Hal is a CEO of Georepublic Japan, providing location-based system consulting/developing services using open source GIS.
 He is well known as a community manager for solving social issues by technology tools in Japan.
-Also, He is entitled as Ushahidi Certificated Developer since he has been a managing director of Sinsai.info, a cloud sourcing platform for collecting crisis information using Ushahidi since 2010, the Great East Japan Earthquake occurred.
-He is also a member of Open Knowledge of Foundation Japan and OpenStreetMap Foundation Japan.
+Also, He started his social entrepreneur's career when he was managing Sinsai.info, a cloud sourcing platform for collecting crisis information after the Great East Japan Earthquake occurred.
+He is also a member of Open Knowledge Japan and OpenStreetMap Foundation Japan.
 ```
 ## profile picture